humanlyhuman/torzu/README.md

 It is very important to me that this project is going to be a good base to fork once grass has grown over the whole legal dilemma and people are willing to do real work on this emulator non-anonymously.

 A secondary goal is the improvement of usability on low-end systems.
 This includes both improving the performance of the emulator as well as making games more playable below 100% speed whenever possible (the sync CPU to render speed limit option already helps with that in few cases).

-Android support is low priority but would be a nice bonus.

 ## Development